 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, which depends upon the timing of initiation of clinical trials and the rate of enrollment of patients in clinical trials.
-The duration, costs, and timing of clinical trials and development of our SPEAR T-cells will depend on a variety of factors, including:
+The duration, costs, and timing of clinical trials and development of our cell therapies will depend on a variety of factors, including:

-- the scope, rate of progress, and expense of our ongoing as well as any additional clinical trials and other research and development activities; - uncertainties in clinical trial enrollment rates; - future clinical trial results; - significant and changing government regulation; - the timing and receipt of any regulatory approvals; - · supply and manufacture of lentiviral vector and SPEAR T-cells for clinical trials; and - an allocation of indirect costs clearly related to research and development.
+- the scope, rate of progress, and expense of our ongoing as well as any additional clinical trials and other research and development activities; - uncertainties in clinical trial enrollment rates:

+- future clinical trial results; - significant and changing government regulation; - the timing and receipt of any regulatory approvals; - · supply and manufacture of lentiviral vector and cell therapies for clinical trials; and - an allocation of indirect costs clearly related to research and development.

-For further detail please see Part II - Item 1A Risk Factors - Risks Related to the Development of our SPEAR T-cells of this Quarterly Report
+For further detail please see Part II - Item 1A Risk Factors - Risks Related to the Development of our cell therapies of this Quarterly Report